Tipser/slate/source/includes/_tipser-react-elements.md

 </Checkout>
 ```

-To make them all connected, you need to place them in a wrapper component `<Checkout/>` and pass all the data via props `{...checkout}`:
+To connect them together, you need to place them in a wrapper component `<Checkout/>` and pass all the data via props `{...checkout}`:

 ```jsx
 import React from 'react';